interplanetary-robot/Verilog.jl/README.md

 instances of the module, use that.
 If you have parameters that you're tuning, and won't use multiple versions, don't bother.

-### What's the `@wire` macro?
+### What's the `@input` macro?
-If you have a vaguely-typed wire parameter in your function, as in you'd like the number of wires to be dependent on a passed value, you will want to enforce that type dependence using this macro.
+If you have a vaguely-typed wire parameter in your function, as in you'd like the number of wires to be dependent on a non-wire passed value, you will want to enforce that type dependence using this macro.
 Bad things will happen otherwise.

 ### How does Verilog.jl know what to turn into the result?
 Since Julia automatically outputs the last line of your function as the result,